📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 Calling Simply Sold RE before reaching partition action preserves equity, saves legal fees, and lets both parties control the timeline and terms rather than leaving it to a court.

-the Hudson Valley Area Resources for Divorcing Homeowners
+Lower Hudson Valley Resources for Divorcing Homeowners

-Westchester County Family Court
+Westchester County Supreme Court

-New York State Supreme Court, Family Division
+New York State Supreme Court (matrimonial/divorce filings)

 westchestergov.com